smart-data-models/dataModel.IssueTracking/service_requests/doc/spec.md

       x-ngsi:
         type: Property
     status:
-      description: 'Allows one to search for requests which have a specific status.
+      description: 'Property.
+Allows one to search for requests which have a specific status.
 This defaults to all statuses; can be declared multiple times, comma delimited.
 Enum:''open, closed'''
       enum:
         - closed
         - open